 One of the best reason to keep a few cans of garbanzo beans in the pantry?
 To make hummus!
-It’s so easy to make in a food processor, takes all of 5 minutes.
+It’s so easy to make in a food processor, and takes all of 5 minutes.

 What’s hummus made of?
 Cooked chickpeas (garbanzo beans), tahini, garlic, olive oil, lemon juice, and salt.
 Purée everything, top with some paprika and a swirl of olive oil and voilà, you’re done.

 You can cook your chickpeas from scratch or use canned, which is what we are doing here for our quick and easy version.
 Note that not all canned chickpeas are equal.
 The brands I have found that are the best tasting are Bush’s and S&W premium.

 More Tips for making the best hummus

 - Process the tahini and olive oil first: when you buy tahini, often the solid part of it is compacted and separated from the oil.
 If you process it in the food processor first, you’ll be able to start with a creamier base.

-- Peel membranes for extra creamy hummus: If you have extra time and you want to make hummus that is extra creamy, peel off the membranes of the cooked chickpeas before you purée them.
+- Peel membranes for extra creamy hummus: If you have extra time and you want to make hummus that is extra creamy, peel the membranes off the cooked chickpeas before you purée them.
 The best way to do that is work with about 1/2 can of chickpeas at a time, drain them and rub them vigorously between two large paper towels.
 That will make it much easier to slip off the membranes.